msolorio/my_lessons/README.md

 # My Lessons

-As an instructor, I found creating quality lessons that were engaging, clear, and enlightening to be a worthy challenge and greatly satisfying.
+As an instructor, I found creating quality lessons that were inspring, clear, and effective to be a worthy challenge and greatly satisfying.

 <!-- Here you'll find a compilation of the lessons I've created. -->